chef/chef-web-docs/content/handlers.md

 ## Handlers and Cookbooks

-The following cookbooks can be used to load handlers during a Chef Infra Client run.
+The following cookbooks can be used to load handlers during a Chef InfraClient run.

 ### chef_handler

 Exception and report handlers can be distributed using the **chef_handler** resource.
 This resource is included with Chef 14 and above.
 It can be used to enable custom handlers from within recipes and to include product-specific handlers from cookbooks.

 See the [chef_handler Resource]({{< relref "/resources/chef_handler">}}) documentation for more information.

 ### Chef Infra Client

 Start handlers can be distributed using the **chef-client** cookbook, which will install the handler on the target node during the initial configuration of the node.
 This ensures that the start handler is always present on the node so that it is available to Chef Infra Client at the start of every run.

 ## Custom Handlers

 A custom handler can be created to support any situation.
 The easiest way to build a custom handler:

 1. Download the **chef_handler** cookbook
 2. Create a custom handler